ropensci/osmextract/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Additional context**
 Add any other context about the problem here.
-In particular, if this issue relates to usage of the package, along with your query, please paste your `devtools::session_info()` or `sessionInfo()` into the code block below.
+In particular, along with your query, please paste your `devtools::session_info()` or `sessionInfo()` into the code block below.

 <details> <summary><strong>Session Info</strong></summary>